-The NDIS is being introduced progressively around Australia from 1 July 2016.
-To participate in the NDIS right now, you must live in an area where the NDIS is currently
+The NDIS has been introduced progressively around Australia from 1 July 2016.
+To participate in the NDIS, you must live in an area where the NDIS is currently

 available.
 In some of these areas, you also need to be a certain age.

 You may meet the access requirements up to six months prior to the NDIS rolling out in your area.

 How people will join the NDIS has been agreed by Commonwealth and State / Territory

 To become an NDIS Participant you will need to meet the age, residency and disability or early intervention access requirements and give your consent to join the Scheme.
 In some States and Territories people currently receiving supports will be moving to the NDIS first.

 If you already receive supports from a State or Territory government disability program, you will receive a letter then a phone call from an NDIS representative when it is time to transition to the NDIS.